I Want To...

 Enter the last name, specialty or keyword for your search below.

 Functional Status Score for the Intensive Care Unit

 The Functional Status Score for the Intensive Care Unit (FSS-ICU) is used to evaluate a patient’s physical functioning in an ICU setting.
 If you wish to access and use the FSS-ICU, please follow this link (to find FSS-ICU, search under the “Physical Outcomes – Tests” heading), and register at this website.
+Additional resources are available for the FSS-ICU including a pocket card, FAQ, pre-ICU baseline retrospective data collection version, and translated versions.
 To get updates on revisions to the FSS-ICU and its User Instructions, sign up for the “Newsletter” feature at this website.

 Link to FSS-ICU (under "Physical Outcomes - Tests")